Comparing Type Systems for Deadlock Freedom: Translating into

 Here we are using a free output process, namely ${\ov x\out v.P_1}$, as a shortcut for $\dual{x}(z).(\linkr{v}{z}\para P_1)$; recall that this process is typable using Rules \Did{T-$\tid$} and \Did{T-$\otimes$} in \Cref{fig:type-system-cll}.
 Observe that name $z$ is free with scope $P_2$; for typing to hold, it must be the case that $z:T$ in $P_2$.

 By \Cref{thm:LL-type-preservation}, $Q\cp \Delta_1,\Delta_2,v:T$.
 Let us consider the typing of $P$ and $Q$ in relation to their parallel structure.
 We can notice that even though the typing context $\Delta$ remains the same under reduction, the ``parallel decomposition'' changes after reduction, as highlighted by the under brackets.
 In particular, the type assignment $v:T$, at first related to the left-hand side component in $P$, ``jumps'' after reduction to the right-hand side component in $Q$.
 This phenomenon is due to value passing: after reduction, a substitution occurs in the continuation process $P_2$, where $v$ might be used in different ways.
-For instance, $v$ could occur within a sequential position within $P_2$ or at top-level in one of its parallel sub-processes.
+For instance, $v$ could occur within a sequential position within $P_2$ or at top-level in one of its parallel subprocesses.

-Now, consider process $Q'$, which contains sub-processes $P_1$ and $P_2$ from $Q$ but has a different form of parallelism:
+Now, consider process $Q'$, which contains subprocesses $P_1$ and $P_2$ from $Q$ but has a different form of parallelism:

 Here, $P_z$ and $P_v$ are characteristic processes implementing $T$ along $z$ and $v$, respectively.
-Clearly, $Q' \cp\Delta_1,\Delta_2,v:T$, just as $Q$, but its parallel structure is different: in $Q'$ we have two separate sub-processes in parallel, one typed according to $\Delta_2$, the other according to $v:T$.
+Clearly, $Q' \cp\Delta_1,\Delta_2,v:T$, just as $Q$, but its parallel structure is different: in $Q'$ we have two separate subprocesses in parallel, one typed according to $\Delta_2$, the other according to $v:T$.
 In $\res z (P_2 \para P_z)$, process $P_z$ provides one of the counterparts for $P_2$; this interaction is hidden by restriction $\res z$ and so the resulting typing context is $\Delta_2$.
 By using $P_v$, the type interface of $Q'$ is exactly as that of $Q$; by using it in parallel position, their parallel structure will be different whenever $z$ occurs in $P_2$ in a sequential position. \end{example}

-We are interested in capturing the \emph{parallelization relation} between processes such as $Q$ and $Q'$ in \Cref{ex:uptok}, because it serves to explain how rewritten processes behave under reduction.
+We are interested in capturing the \emph{parallelization relation} between processes such as $Q$ and $Q'$ in \Cref{ex:uptok}, because it serves to explain how translated processes behave under reduction.
 This relation is formalised in \Cref{def:uptok} below:

 \begin{definition}[Parallelization Relation] Let $P$ and $Q$ be processes such that $P,Q\cp \Gamma$.
 We write $P\uptok Q$ if and only if there exist processes $P_1, P_2, Q_1, Q_2$ and contexts $\Gamma_1, \Gamma_2$ such that the following hold: